A Semi-Parametric Torus-to-Torus Regression Model with Geometric Loss: Application to Cyclone Data: The Proposed torus-to-torus Regression Model

 \subsubsection{Rotational Equivariance and Invariance of Parameters}

 Toroidal regression models must exhibit invariance under rotations, meaning that the behavior of the model should not be influenced by the arbitrary selection of an origin on the torus.
 Thus, when the covariates and responses undergo rotation by specified angles, it is essential for the predictions to remain the same, assuming that the model parameters are suitably modified.
-We will now examine the subsequent scenarios:
+The map in Equation-\ref{tor_mob_map} can be written as